 Does your lower back ache when you get out of bed in the morning?
 Or maybe your neck or a shoulder starts the day creaky?
 If so, this might be why: You’re overworking muscles when they should be off the clock.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Your body takes a beating during the day.
-“You put tension on your ligaments, muscles, tissue and joints,” says Dr. Bang.
+“As you move around, you put a lot of stress on your ligaments, muscles, tissue and joints,” says Dr. Bang.
 “Sleeping provides the opportunity for everything to recover and reset.”

-But if you lie down in a position that maintains tension on certain body parts while you slumber, that recovery doesn’t take place like it could and should.
-The results?
+But that recovery doesn’t take place as it could and should if you lie down in a position that puts tension on your body while you slumber.
+The result?
 Hello, aches and pains in the a.m.!

-Good posture isn’t just important when you’re standing or sitting, says Dr. Bang.
+Good posture isn’t just important when you’re standing or sitting, notes Dr. Bang.
 It’s also key when you’re lying down.

 Aligning your head, shoulders and hips puts your body in a neutral posture that eases stress.
 Your goal should be to find a position that maintains and supports the natural curves in your back and neck.

 Let’s look at the three ways people sleep and what those positions do to your back and neck.
 (Spoiler alert: One is NOT ideal.)

 Sleeping on your side